mmowlai/HMW01-Mowlai/README.md

 # HMW01-Mowlai
-Folder consists of: Reedme.md , Script and Submission folder ADM-HW01-Mowlai-1917906
+Folder consists of: Reedme.md , Script and Submission folder.
+ADM-HW01-Mowlai-1917906
 Script folder:
 a single .py file with all the scripts divided with commands